eetumartola/grapho/task_list.md

 * Camera state in app settings
   **Acceptance**
 * Camera feels consistent, no gimbal weirdness for standard orbit
-* “Frame object” works once there is any mesh (even placeholder)
+* "Frame object" works once there is any mesh (even placeholder)

 ### C3.
 Simple lit shading pipeline